Guiding Instruction-based Image Editing via Multimodal Large Language Models: Method

 \subsection{Background: Multimodal Large Language Models (MLLMs)}

 Large language models (LLMs) have shown impressive capabilities for natural language generation.
 Multimodal large language models (MLLMs) empower LLMs to perceive images and provide reasonable responses.
 Initialized from a pre-trained LLM, the MLLM contains a visual encoder (\textit{e.g.,} CLIP-L~\citep{radford2021clip}) to extract the visual features $f$, and an adapter $\mathcal{W}$ to project $f$ into the language modality.
-The training of the MLLM~\citep{liu2023llava} can be summarized as:
+We follow the training of LLaVA~\citep{liu2023llava}, which is summarized as:

 where $l$ is the length of the word token in $\mathcal{C}$. $\mathcal{C}$ can be the image caption (Features Alignment) or the multimodal instruction-following data (Instruction Tuning).
 The MLLM follows the standard auto-regressive training for the next token prediction and then can serve as a visual assistant for various tasks such as visual question answering and complex reasoning.
 Although the MLLM is capable of visual perception via the above training, its output is still limited to text.